The Hideaway Bar Rescue Update (Idaho) – Still Open in 2023?

-Is The Hideaway Bar and Grill still open in 2023?
+Is The Hideaway Bar and Grill still open today?

 (keep reading to learn what happened)